AoI Minimization in Status Update Control with Energy Harvesting Sensors: Introduction

-{The most related works to our paper are \cite{pappas2020average,wu2017optimal_oneunitenergy,arafa2019Erasure,arafa2019timely,arafa2019age,leng2019adhoc,zhu2018caching,zhou2019joint,abd2019reinforcement,bacinoglu2015age_oneunitenergy,tunc2019optimal,leng2019AoIcognitive,Stamatakis2019control,ceran2019RLHARQ} with the following differences.
-The work \cite{pappas2020average} did not aim to find an optimal policy but rather analyzed the average AoI in a cache-enabled status updating system with an EH sensor.
-The works \cite{wu2017optimal_oneunitenergy,arafa2019Erasure,arafa2019timely,arafa2019age} focus on a continuous-time single EH sensor and use optimization methods different to the MDP based learning method herein.
-The works \cite{zhu2018caching, zhou2019joint, leng2019adhoc} do not consider energy limitations at the source nodes, whereas we consider EH sensors with finite batteries.
-In \cite{abd2019reinforcement}, each time slot is allocated either to one sensor to send an update or to the destination to broadcast RF energy signals to charge the sensors; in our system model, all the users' requests in the network are handled by the edge node at each time slot, and the sensors harvest energy from the environment.
-In \cite{bacinoglu2015age_oneunitenergy,tunc2019optimal,leng2019AoIcognitive,Stamatakis2019control,ceran2019RLHARQ}, the authors studied age-optimal policies for a single EH sensor that sends updates to a destination, whereas we investigate multiple EH sensors {sending} updates to the users through a network controller (i.e., the edge node). {Different from all the above works, we propose a learning based approach for the case where the edge node is informed about the sensors’ battery levels only via the status update packets, i.e., partial battery knowledge at the edge node.} To the best of our knowledge, this is the first work that proposes MDP based learning approaches for age-aware status update control with multiple EH sensors in an IoT network.
-A comparative summary of contributions is presented in Table~\ref{table:comparison}.
-Preliminary results of this paper appear in \cite{Hatami-etal-20}.}
+{Our paper has certain relations to \cite{wu2017optimal_oneunitenergy,arafa2019Erasure,arafa2019timely,arafa2019age,leng2019adhoc,zhu2018caching,zhou2019joint,abd2019reinforcement,bacinoglu2015age_oneunitenergy,tunc2019optimal,leng2019AoIcognitive,Stamatakis2019control,ceran2019RLHARQ,yin2019only}, yet with the following differences.} The works \cite{wu2017optimal_oneunitenergy,arafa2019Erasure,arafa2019timely,arafa2019age} focus on a continuous-time single EH sensor and use optimization methods different to the MDP based learning methods herein.
+The works \cite{zhu2018caching, zhou2019joint, leng2019adhoc}, {\cite{yin2019only}}, do not consider energy limitations at the source nodes, whereas we consider EH sensors with finite batteries.
+In \cite{abd2019reinforcement}, each time slot is allocated either to one sensor to send an update or to the destination to broadcast RF energy signals to charge the sensors; in our system model, all the users' requests in the network are handled by the edge node at each time slot, and the sensors harvest energy from the environment. {In \cite{bacinoglu2015age_oneunitenergy,tunc2019optimal,leng2019AoIcognitive,Stamatakis2019control,ceran2019RLHARQ}, the authors studied AoI-optimal policies for a single EH sensor that sends updates to a destination in cases where the updates are relevant to the monitoring entity at all time moments, whereas we investigate on-demand AoI minimization in IoT networks where EH sensors {send updates to the users via a cache-enabled edge node.}} {Different from all the above works, we propose a learning based approach for the case where the edge node is informed about the sensors’ battery levels only via the status update packets, i.e., partial battery knowledge at the edge node.} {To the best of our knowledge, this is the first work that investigates on-demand AoI in an EH IoT network and proposes MDP based learning approaches for age-aware status update control with EH sensors.} A comparative summary of contributions is presented in Table~\ref{table:comparison}.
+Preliminary results of this paper appear in \cite{Hatami-etal-20}.

 \textit{Organization:} The paper is organized as follows.
 Section \ref{sec_systemmodel} presents the system model and problem definition.
 A Markov decision process and definition of optimal policies are presented in Section~\ref{sec_pre_rl}.
 Our proposed RL-based status update control algorithms are developed in Section~\ref{sec_rl_algorithms}. {Structural properties of an optimal policy are analytically characterized in Section~\ref{sec_analytic_structure}.} {The scenario under the transmission limitation is addressed in Section~\ref{sec_limited_bw}.} Simulation results are presented in Section~\ref{sec_simulation}.
 Concluding remarks are drawn in Section~\ref{sec_conclusions}.